tghill-private/gfg/MITgcm_post_processing/python/README.md

 # README for python post-processing routines.
+These post-processing routines are modified from those written by J Barenboim in 2016.
+The interface remains largely the same, but the routines now expect [netCDF files](https://github.com/timghill/netCDFbinary) as inputs.

+Install somewhere on your `PYTHONPATH` and use `generateGifs.py` to set parameters for plots.
+This version uses the Matplotlib [`FuncAnimation`](https://matplotlib.org/api/_as_gen/matplotlib.animation.FuncAnimation.html#matplotlib.animation.FuncAnimation) class to make the animations, and also saves an image of each frame of the animation.

 ## Usage
 Specify parameters for the plots in `generateGifs.py`.
 Use the 2D or 3D function according to whether your dataset is 2D or 3D.